airyhq/airy/docs/docs/concepts/design-principles.md

 To us, "testing the real thing" in this context means:

-- spinning up a test Kafka cluster (and a zookeeper one)
+- Spinning up a test Kafka cluster (and a zookeeper one)
-- spinning up a test schema registry server
+- Spinning up a test schema registry server
 - Run the tests against these test servers

-The idea is that we test code in conditions that resemble as closely as possible the production environments.
+The idea is that we test code in conditions that resemble the production environments as closely as possible.
 In a way, this approach is also made possible by the principle "Every service in the system builds their version of reality" as most of our endpoints effectively only depend on the storage system and have no other dependencies.